 The vice president for student affairs is responsible for various academic support services and student development programs and services.
-The vice president supervises the associate vice president, dean of students, assistant vice presidents and director of educational opportunity program.
+The vice president supervises the associate vice president, dean of students, assistant vice presidents, senior executive director, director of employee engagement and program innovation, and director of Educational Opportunity Program.
 In the absence of the president, the executive vice president for academic affairs and provost, and the vice president for administration, the vice president for student affairs acts as the chief administrative officer.